Written byJenny Zeng

 Step 3: Select Data Recovery from the three recovery modules.

-Step 4: Open the corrupted SD card recovery app, select the SD card, and click Next.
+Step 4: Open the corrupted SD card recovery software, select the SD card, and click Next.

 Step 4: Preview files found from the corrupted Android SD card.